Table of Contents

-Regardless of what would be the perfect term to use, it will remain as Jesus Christ’s greatest sacrifice for mankind.
-Giving His whole life until death, and rose back and became unified to people who believe in Him.
+Regardless of what would be the perfect term to use, it will remain Jesus Christ’s greatest sacrifice for mankind.
+Gave His whole life until death, and rose back and became unified to people who believe in Him.

 Why “Good” Friday?